WooBackBaby/DFKMate/README.md

     node index.js
     ```
 ## Risk
 The main risk for users is that the bot has access to your wallet.
 You're highly encouraged to read the code yourself, even if you're not a programmer.
-There's comments to explain what it does step by step.
+There's comments to explain what it does step by step. (in index.js)